-Jacob is listed by The Legal 500: EMEA 2016 and 2017 as a 'recommended lawyer' in the commercial, corporate and M&A practice area.
+Jacob is listed by The Legal 500: EMEA 2016, 2017 and 2020 as a 'recommended lawyer' in the commercial, corporate and M&A practice area.

-In addition, Jacob is listed by Who's Who Legal: Franchise 2017 and the 2018 and 2019 editions as a 'leading franchise lawyer': 'Jacob Ørskov Rasmussen receives wide-ranging endorsements for his outstanding contractual practice and specialist experience in the retail sector;' 'Jacob Ørskov Rasmussen stands out as "a commercially orientated and responsive lawyer" and earns plaudits for his "impressive knowledge of franchise law and his commitment to the assignments";' and 'Jacob Ørskov Rasmussen is a go-to name in the international franchise market.
-His "very professional" manner is praised by peers who "highly recommend" him.'
+In addition, Jacob is listed by Who's Who Legal: Franchise 2017 and the 2018, 2019 and 2020 editions as a 'leading franchise lawyer': 'Jacob Ørskov Rasmussen receives wide-ranging endorsements for his outstanding contractual practice and specialist experience in the retail sector;' 'Jacob Ørskov Rasmussen stands out as "a commercially orientated and responsive lawyer" and earns plaudits for his "impressive knowledge of franchise law and his commitment to the assignments"; 'Jacob Ørskov Rasmussen is a go-to name in the international franchise market.
+His "very professional" manner is praised by peers who "highly recommend" him;' and 'Jacob Ørskov Rasmussen is considered "an excellent franchise expert" by peers.
+He is "always available, has very good franchise knowledge, and gives strong business advice".'